dasch-swiss/dsp-docs/docs/user-guide/project.md

 Data model editor 4: Manage connections between the source types.

 ## Lists
-Projects often need to define lists or hierarchies of categories that can be assigned to many different resources.
+Projects often need to define lists or hierarchies of categories that can be assigned to many different sources.